rk0803/END2_Assignment7/README.md

 |Dropout| 0.2|
 Regularisation chosen was L2 with lambda=0.001.
 ### Results
-Best test accuracy achieved was 40.5%
+Best test accuracy achieved was 40.5%<br/>
-Graph below shows the variation in loss for testing  and training.
+Graph below shows the variation in loss for testing  and training.<br/>

 ### Sample 10 Sentences randomly chosen from test set and their sentiments
 |Sentence| Sentiment|